<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.arunhasablog.com/?p=1115</guid>

-Someone in &#8220;Chuck&#8221; Was&#160;Lazy is a post from Arun's blog.
-Click here to check it out.
-I was watching the first episode of the new season of &#8220;Chuck&#8221; when I noticed something.
+<description><![CDATA[I was watching the first episode of the new season of &#8220;Chuck&#8221; when I noticed something.
 The show is set in Burbank, Ca. Look at what the bus that Chuck and Morgan get on says.
-Any New Yorker would [...]]]></description>
+Any New Yorker would know that BxM4A is a Bronx to Manhattan bus run by the MTA in New York [&#8230;]]]></description>

-<p>I was watching the first episode of the new season of &#8220;Chuck&#8221; when I noticed something.
+<content:encoded><![CDATA[<p>I was watching the first episode of the new season of &#8220;Chuck&#8221; when I noticed something.
 The show is set in Burbank, Ca. Look at what the bus that Chuck and Morgan get on says.</p>

-<p><a href="http://www.arunhasablog.com/wp-content/uploads/2010/09/bxm4a.png" rel="lightbox[1115]"><img class="aligncenter size-medium wp-image-1116" title="bxm4a" src="http://www.arunhasablog.com/wp-content/uploads/2010/09/bxm4a-500x292.png" alt="" width="500" height="292" /></a></p>
+<a href="http://www.arunhasablog.com/wp-content/uploads/2010/09/bxm4a.png" rel="lightbox[1115]"><img class="aligncenter size-medium wp-image-1116" title="bxm4a" src="http://www.arunhasablog.com/wp-content/uploads/2010/09/bxm4a-500x292.png" alt="" width="500" height="292" /></a></p>

 <p>Any New Yorker would know that BxM4A is a Bronx to Manhattan bus run by the MTA in New York City.
 Looks like someone went crazy with the stock footage.</p>